TomSumner28/merchant-data/README.md

 # The Reward Collection GPT

 This repository contains a tiny Flask application that wraps the OpenAI ChatGPT API in a TRC branded interface.
 It lets your team chat with GPT right from a simple web page.
+The layout now mirrors the design used on [forecasting.therewardcollection.com](https://forecasting.therewardcollection.com) with a gradient banner and Poppins typography.

 ## Setup